aelehner-ASU/SER316_summer23_randomteam/Deliverable2.md

 **If not, what went wrong?**

-> Terrible communication skills, with some confusion costed us a lot of time which made us behind schedule.
+> Terrible communication skills, with some confusion cost us a lot of time which made us behind schedule.

 **Did you work at a consistent rate of speed, or velocity?
 (Meaning did you work during the whole Sprint or did you start working when the deadline approached.)**

-> we did not work at a conssistnetn rate as the first week we spend mostly coordinating together rather then spening working on US.
+> We did not work at a consistent rate as the first week we spent mostly coordinating together rather than spending working on the US.

 **Did you deliver business value?**